 2001 Draft, Round 2 – San Diego Chargers

-Brees made the Pro Bowl with the Chargers in 2004, but it seemed like his career was winding down when he signed with the New Orleans Saints in ‘06.
-On the contrary, he has had what will be a Hall of Fame career in the Big Easy, making 10 Pro Bowls and winning the city’s only Super Bowl.
+Brees made the Pro Bowl with the Chargers in 2004, but it appeared as if his career was winding down when he signed with the New Orleans Saints in ‘06.
+On the contrary, he has had what will be a Hall of Fame career in the Big Easy, making 11 more Pro Bowls and winning the city’s only Super Bowl.
 He also broke Johnny Unitas’ “unbreakable” record of 47 consecutive games with a touchdown pass.

 31. Tommy McDonald, WR, Oklahoma

 McDonald played 12 seasons with the Eagles, Los Angeles Rams, Dallas Cowboys, Atlanta Falcons, and Cleveland Browns, winning an NFL title with Philadelphia in 1960.
 When he retired after the 1968 season, the Hall of Famer ranked second in career touchdown receptions with 84.

 1956 Draft, Round 3 – New York Giants